dovh-me/koa-react-shopping-cart/README.md

 # Koa - React - Shopping cart 🛍️🛒
 A simple shopping cart web application using KoaJs for backend and ReactJs for frontend.
-This was a practise project to learn koajs and reactjs basics
+This was a practice project to learn koajs and reactjs basics

 *Not production ready* **AT ALL** ☠️☠️☠️